Flag of the French Southern and Antarctic Lands: Description

-The flag is features the French tricolor in the canton, often displayed with a border of white.
-In the lower fly, the letters T.A.A.F (from the French name terres australes et antarctiques françaises) forms a monogram in white, which is stylized to resemble an anchor.
+The flag is features the French tricolor in the canton, often displayed with a white border.
+In the lower fly, the letters T.A.A.F (from the French name Terres Australes et Antarctiques Françaises) forms a monogram in white, which is stylized to resemble an anchor.
 The monogram is surrounded by five white stars.
 The stars are sometimes thought to represent each of the five regions of the territory, though this was not stated in the decree to adopt the flag.

 History

+The French Southern and Antarctic Lands – including Adélie Land, the Crozet Islands, the Kerguelen Islands, Saint Paul and Amsterdam Islands and the Scattered Islands – became an overseas territory of France in 1955.
+Previously, the islands which make up the territory had been attached to the Colony of Madagascar and Dependencies, at the time a French colony).

 The first senior administrator of the territory, Xavier Richert, introduced a flag for his office.
 The flag, which was created in 1958, was nearly identical to the current one with the exception of having three stars instead of five.
 The three stars may have been in reference to his rank of Vice admiral, which is represented by three stars in the French Navy.

+In 2007, the official flag of the French Southern and Antarctic Lands was adopted.